-The Oscars bring back red carpet glam in whites and gold
+The Oscars bring back red carpet glam in whites, reds, gold

 The designer?
 “Alexander McQueen, baby,” Davis told E!.

-Maria Bakalova, the breakout star of “Borat: Subsequent Movie Film,” also brought princess, also in white, with a bit of subdued sparkle and a plunging neckline that fell to a tulle skirt, thanks to Louis Vuitton.
+Bakalova, the breakout star of “Borat: Subsequent Movie Film,” also brought princess, also in white, with a bit of subdued sparkle and a plunging neckline that fell to a tulle skirt, thanks to Louis Vuitton.
 She snagged a pair of stunning chandelier diamond earrings for the evening.

-Regina King went for robin’s egg blue Louis Vuitton with winged shoulders and silver stripe embellishments.
+Regina King, who opened the show, went for robin’s egg blue Louis Vuitton with winged shoulders and silver stripe embellishments.

 Riz Ahmed, Leslie Odom Jr. and Daniel Kaluuya, in a Bottega Venetta tux, were among many of the guys who went without ties.